 Pack your bags for easy access

-Despite having the essentials with us, we could not get to all of it.
+Despite having the essentials with us, we could not get to all of them.
 I’ve created a list to pack these emergency items to be readily accessible if you have to stay with your disabled vehicle or to keep lightweight backpacks ready in case you must hike out.

 Water is heavy (just over 8 pounds per gallon), but also is the most important thing to carry.
 I try to keep our packs at less than 20 pounds.
 Your packed backpacks and other essentials can be stored in a plastic bin ready to go in your vehicle.
 We always have a couple of gallon containers inside the vehicle with us which can be used to fill hydration bladders or smaller bottles.